-Experimental Evidence: Bradford Hill also identified experimentation as a criterion to evaluate with regards to causation.
-Put simply, conduct experiments whereby you either purposely expose individuals to a toxin (such as TCE, PCE, benzene, and vinyl chloride), or you eliminate such an exposure and determine the effect on adverse health outcome occurrence.
-Clearly one cannot ethically subject individuals for any significant length of time to these chemicals by any method of exposure.
-However, there are decades of epidemiologic research which demonstrate that the Camp Lejeune water contamination chemicals cause cancer, and specifically that they cause bladder cancer.
+Bradford Hill also identified experimentation as a criterion to evaluate with regards to causation.
+Put simply, conduct experiments whereby you either purposely expose individuals to a toxin (such as TCE), or you eliminate such an exposure and determine the effect on adverse health outcome occurrence.
+Clearly one cannot ethically subject individuals for any significant length of time to TCE by any mode of exposure.
+However, there is experimental evidence in animals that TCE induces PD, and human epidemiology evidence which also demonstrates that TCE causes PD in humans.
 Therefore, it is my opinion that the experimentation criterion has also been met.